Deadweight loss: Tax

 A tax has the opposite effect of a subsidy.
 Whereas a subsidy entices consumers to buy a product that would otherwise be too expensive for them in light of their marginal benefit (price is lowered to artificially increase demand), a tax dissuades consumers from a purchase (price is increased to artificially lower demand).
 This excess burden of taxation represents the lost utility for the consumer.
 A common example of this is the so-called sin tax, a tax levied against goods deemed harmful to society and individuals.
-For example, "sin taxes" levied against alcohol and tobacco are intended to artificially lower demand for these goods; some would-be users are priced out of the market, i.e. total smoking and drinking are reduced.
-Products such as alcohol and tobacco have historically been highly taxed and incur excise duties which are one of the categories of indirect tax.
+For example, "sin taxes" as described by N. Robert Branch, are levied against sweetened beverages, alcohol and tobacco are intended to artificially lower demand for these goods; some would-be users are priced out of the market, i.e. total smoking and drinking are reduced.
+Alcohol and tobacco are historically heavily taxed and subject to excise duties, a form of indirect tax.

 Indirect tax (VAT), weighs on the consumer, is not a cause of loss of surplus for the producer, but affects consumer utility and leads to deadweight loss for consumers.
 Indirect taxes are usually paid by large entities such as corporations or manufacturers but are partially shifted towards the consumer.
 Furthermore, indirect taxes can be charged based on the unit price of a said commodity or can be calculated based on a percentage of the final retail price.
 Additionally, indirect taxes can either be collected at one stage of the production and retail process or alternatively can be charged and collected at multiple stages of the overall production process of a commodity.